franciscorafart/match3/README.md

 2. Run $npm install in both the /express and /react folders
 3. On the /express directory run $npm run dev .
 This will set up your server in localhost
 4. On the /react directory run $npm run start

+Backend:
+All the game logic happens on the backend.
+Each Tile click or game play returns a new state of the board and an array with all the transition states that were needed to achieve a board without 3 (or more) tiles matching.